We've Opened Pandora's Box on Mental Health in the Workplace, Now What?

 In business, I have learned that culture is one of the most important parts of a successful, productive, and enjoyable organization.
 Contrary to what we may have been taught, when we nurture people, the work will still get done.
 While previous generations of employees had a mentality of working a lifetime for one employer, that mindset has shifted.
 Our people know they have options and will not hesitate to get their needs met somewhere else.
 While the grass may not actually be greener on the other side, when folks are scrambling to take better care of themselves, they become willing to take the risk.
 Do what you can to position yourself as their best option.

 Call to Presence There is always a growth edge as a leader and presence it often ignored but at the top of the list.
 Presence often takes intentionality, particularly for high achievers and there are strategies to get you there.
-You and your team need presence.
+You and your team need presence and I can help you get there.

 Questions to consider…